AmoMash/.NET-Web-API/README.md

 # CMPG-323-Project-2-34204792
 This project is designed to manage telemetry data using a .NET Web API connected to a SQL Server database.

+## Where are the porject files
+- They are in the master branch

 ## How to Use the Report
 - The report can be accessed via the API endpoints described below.
 - Ensure you have the necessary credentials and access rights to use the API.